Racer159/jackal/docs/3-create-a-zarf-package/10-dev.md

-# Developing Zarf Packages
+# Developing Jackal Packages

 ## `dev` Commands

-Zarf contains many commands that are useful while developing a Zarf package to iterate on configuration, discover resources and more!
-Below are explanations of some of these commands with the full list discoverable with `zarf dev --help`.
+Jackal contains many commands that are useful while developing a Jackal package to iterate on configuration, discover resources and more!
+Below are explanations of some of these commands with the full list discoverable with `jackal dev --help`.

 :::caution